RubenCampos98/todo-list/README.md

 ## Description

-App where we can add tasks, marked them when done and delete them!
+App where we can add tasks, marked them when done and delete them aswell!

-##Check it out!
+## Check it out!

 https://rubencampos98.github.io/todo-list/